PacktPublishing/HashiCorp-Packer-in-Production/README.md

 3. Creating a retention policy

 ## Chapter 10: Using HCP Packer
 1. Creating an HCP Organization
-2. Configuring HCP Packer in your templates.
+2. Configuring HCP Packer in your templates
-3. Consuming HCP Packer from Terraform.
+3. Consuming HCP Packer from Terraform
-4. Using HCP Image Ancestry.
+4. Using HCP Image Ancestry
-5. Exploring the HCP REST API.
+5. Exploring the HCP REST API

 ## Chapter 11: Automating Packer Builds
 1. Identifying common automation requirements